 Sow seeds in March/April in seed trays or plug trays filled with seed sowing compost at a temperature of 21-24°C (70-75°F).
 Lightly cover the seed with more compost and keep moist.

 When seedlings are large enough to handle, transplant them individually into cell trays or small pots and grow on in cooler conditions of around 10°C (50°F).

 Plant outside in late May or early June when the last frosts are over, after hardening off – gradually acclimatising them to outdoor conditions for 10-14 days.

-Flower borders and beds, patios, containers, cut flowers, city & courtyard gardens, cottage & informal gardens, wildlife gardens.
+Flower borders and beds, patios, containers, cut flowers, city and courtyard gardens, cottage and informal gardens, wildlife gardens.